Foysal50x/js-utils/README.md

 #### `toCssClasses()`

 The toCssClasses function conditionally compiles a CSS class string.
-The method accepts an object of classes where the object key contains the class or classes you wish to add, while the value is a boolean expression.
+The method accepts an array of classes (class can be string or object) where the object key contains the class or classes you wish to add, while the value is a boolean expression.
 If the object key has a numeric key, it will always be included in the rendered class list:

 ```typescript
 const isActive = false;